kyma-project/istio/docs/contributor/adr/0010-support-for-enable-prometheusMerge-configuration.md

-# Support for Enable PrometheusMerge Configuration
+# Support for the Enable PrometheusMerge Configuration

 ## Status
 Approved

 ## Context
 There is a need to support the configuration of enabling `prometheusMerge` to be available in the Istio CR.
-The background behind this need is explained in [this issue](https://github.com/kyma-project/telemetry-manager/issues/1468) and the impact of this feature being enabled was discussed in an [ADR](https://github.com/kyma-project/telemetry-manager/blob/main/docs/contributor/arch/015-impact-of-istio-prometheus-merge-on-metric-pipelines.md) created in the Telemetry Manager repository.
+[Telemetry issue 1468](https://github.com/kyma-project/telemetry-manager/issues/1468) explains the background, and [Telemetry ADR 015](https://github.com/kyma-project/telemetry-manager/blob/main/docs/contributor/arch/015-impact-of-istio-prometheus-merge-on-metric-pipelines.md) explains the impact of enabling this feature.

 ## Considerations
-Based on the [original ADR](https://github.com/kyma-project/telemetry-manager/blob/main/docs/contributor/arch/015-impact-of-istio-prometheus-merge-on-metric-pipelines.md), the plan was to originally enable the `prometheusMerge` feature by default.
-But this has caused problems for users deploying prometheus with a scrape loop sidecar.
-More details can be found in [this PR](https://github.com/kyma-project/istio/pull/1184).
+Based on the [original ADR](https://github.com/kyma-project/telemetry-manager/blob/main/docs/contributor/arch/015-impact-of-istio-prometheus-merge-on-metric-pipelines.md), the original plan was to enable the `prometheusMerge` feature by default.
+But this has caused problems for users deploying Prometheus with a scrape loop sidecar.
+For details, see [PR 1184](https://github.com/kyma-project/istio/pull/1184).

 ## Decision
-The enablement of the `prometheusMerge` feature needs to be a configurable option for the users.
-By default it will be set to `false`, but users will then need to actively set it to `true` and understand the effects of the feature.
+Enabling the `prometheusMerge` feature must be a configurable option for the users.
+By default, it will be set to `false`, and users must actively set it to `true` and understand the effects of the feature.

-To allow for this configuration, the following API is proposed in the CR under the config option, `prometheusMerge` will have the default value of `false`.
+To support this configuration, the following API is proposed in the Istio CR under the `config` option. `prometheusMerge` will have the default value of `false`.
 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha2
 kind: Istio